 Public Toilets Refurbishment

 In April 2016, Yarmouth Town Council took over running the two public toilets in the town from the Isle of Wight Council, to avoid the closure of a very necessary facility for both residents and visitors.
 As expected, this proved to be a poison chalice, for after years of underfunding and low maintenance, the two blocks were in a shabby state.
-Yarmouth Town Council has done its best in the face of blockages, mould, leaks and graffiti, but, as they say, you can’t make a silk purse out of a sow’s ear, and the two blocks remain a poor advertisement for the town.
+Yarmouth Town Council did its best in the face of blockages, mould, leaks and graffiti, but, as they say, you can’t make a silk purse out of a sow’s ear, and the two blocks remained a poor advertisement for the town.